MicrosoftDocs/windows-itpro-docs/windows/configuration/windows-spotlight/index.md

 ::: zone pivot="windows-11"

 - **Wallpapers**: Windows spotlight displays a new image on the lock screen and in the background every day
 - **Suggestions, fun facts, tips**: recommendations on how to enhance the user's productivity of Microsoft products.
-They are displayed in different locations, such as the lock screen, the background, the taskbar, or the Get Started app
+They're displayed in different locations, such as the lock screen, the background, the taskbar, or the Get Started app
 - **Organizational messages**: messages from your organization, which can be displayed in the taskbar, the notification area, or the Get Started app

 :::image type="content" source="images/lockscreen-11.png" alt-text="Screenshot of the Windows 11 lock screen with Windows Spotlight enabled." border="false":::